RegisGraptin/trust-poll/README.md

 > We need more than 3 for the threshold and recomand more if possible
 > For the user also the same recommanded

+// TODO:: Add the possibility to add contraint, allowing us to validate or not the user metadata.
+Notice, that it is the responsability to determined the metadata limit.
+// For instance, we expect for the age a value between 0 and 110.
+However, if a choice of 20-30, can restraint the vote, and directly target user privacy.
+// We are providing the tools for efficient pravacy, however the survey design need to be though beforehand avoiding unexpected reveal.

 #### Sub group distinction

 When defining the metadata, we need to take into consideration the group we are going to analyse.
 For instance, if we are reliyng on some distinct attribute, it can potentially leaks the vote data, as we could potentially guess the value.